 By following these important safety precautions, you can mitigate the risks involved in repairing granular loss on ⁢your roof.
 Remember, your safety should always be⁤ the top priority when⁤ working at heights.

-Read Also: How to repair flashing on roof?
+Read Also: How to repair felt roof?

 Tips for Preventing Future Granular⁢ Loss on Your Roof